MoxyFoxy/BreezeVM/README.md

 64 bits => Amount of foreign imports.
 64 bits => Length of the foreign imports in bytes.
 N bits => An array of foreign import names.
-Code [here](https://github.com/F0x1fy/BreezeVM/blob/master/Source/BreezeVM/Types/stack.odin#L25).
 The names are null-terminated strings.

 64 bits => Amount of data descriptors.
 64 bits => Length of the data descriptors in bytes.